 Where can I find further information

-- More detailed information about the old age pension is provided in the Old Age Pensions - Leaflet 15 and the rates of payment are provided in the Benefit Payment and Contribution Rates - Leaflet 50.
+- More detailed information about the States pension is provided in the States Pension - Leaflet 15 and the rates of payment are provided in the Benefit Payment and Contribution Rates - Leaflet 50.
 They are both available in the downloads section on this page.